Moufdi96/Fault_tolerance_system/README.md

 Move to the project directory

+Change the path of the json file (stableMemory.json) with your own in the two files "stableMemory.py" and "serverMachine.py" (line 12 and 7 respectively)

 Open 4 terminals :

 * Start the 'Primary server' in the 1st terminal using this command "python3 launch_server1.py"